Free YouTube Keyword & Tag Generator

 0/5 free searches today

-Broad terms like "guitar" are crowded with established channels.
-The long-tail phrases this YouTube keyword tool surfaces, like "guitar chords for beginners acoustic", are easier to rank for and pull in a viewer who knows what they want.
-Build videos around those specific searches first, then move up to broader topics as your channel gains authority.
+Broad terms like "guitar" are owned by established channels.
+The long-tail phrases this tool surfaces, like "guitar chords for beginners acoustic", pull in viewers who know exactly what they want and are far easier to break into.
+Build around those specific searches first, then move up to broader topics as your channel earns authority.
+Tags are the finishing step: drop your main phrase and its closest matches in once the video is made.

 Frequently Asked Questions